Requirements to Graduate

 CSU's composition requirement should be met in your first semester after admission.
 Transfer students must satisfy CSU's admission requirement in mathematics.

-You must take the nine core FESA courses for a total of 25 credits.
+You must take the 11 core FESA courses for a total of 37 credits.
 The remainder of the credits needed for graduation can be satisfied with transfer coursework and electives in accordance with the credit totals described in the program requirements and departmental and university policies.

 The Learning Experience